 BentoML let you create machine learning powered prediction service in minutes and bridges the gap between data science and DevOps.

-The easiest way to get your ML models into production.
+The easiest way to turn your ML models into production-ready API endpoints.

 High performance model serving, all in Python.